Best Pandas Tutorial | Learn with 50 Examples

 pd.crosstab( ) is used to create a bivariate frequency distribution.
 Here the bivariate frequency distribution is between Index and State columns.

-Creating a frequency distribution
+Creating frequency distribution

-income.Index.value_counts(ascending = True)
+mydata.Index.value_counts(ascending = True)

 F 1